 When it comes to bathroom and cleaning products that are kinder to the environment, the Westin Mission Hills Golf Resort and Spa has switched to biodegradable laundry detergents and organic skin and body care lines.
 On top of that, the property has integrated energy saving appliances and LED lights in all of their rooms to conserve as much energy as possible.

-Hyatt Regency Indian Wells (Indian Wells)
+Grand Hyatt Indian Wells Resort & Villas (Indian Wells)

 As far as green golf courses, eliminating grass altogether is one way to save water, which is exactly what the Hyatt Regency Indian Wells has done by installing artificial turf.
 The property also composts all organic waste, which can be used as soil on farms, schools, or neighboring golf courses, and they donate soap and other items to countries in need via the Clean the World hospitality recycling program.